maftie/event_website_demo/README.md

 # Event Website Demo

 Simple demo of a MERN CRUD app utilizing Redux that allows users to register accounts, login, purchase tickets for events, and create events provided that their account is flagged as an eligible event creator.
+The styling is not intended to be attractive as it was part of my first foray into grasping basic bootstrap functionality.
+Similarly, many sass files were simply created in my attempts to wrap my head around the 7 in 1 file structure and sass in general, and are not intended to be used.

 ## Running the web-app